g-wozniak/electron-mocha-testing/README.md

 ## Thank you

-Thank you, Featurist, (https://featurist.co.uk/) for showing me this way of testing resulted in passing this knowledge further, changing my way of thinking about web application testing.

-Thank you, JPRichardson (https://github.com/jprichardson/electron-mocha) for Electron Mocha package that saved a lot of time in reinventing the wheel.
+Thank you Featurist (https://featurist.co.uk/) for changing my way of thinking about web application testing.
+Thank you, JPRichardson (https://github.com/jprichardson/electron-mocha) for Electron Mocha package that saved a lot of time whilst preparing this demo.